-Shani Diluka has the great honor to have a project of portrait documentary done by the award winning film director Mark Kidel.
-He has made major films on Alfred Brendel, Leon Fleisher, Ravi Shankar, Peter Sellers or John Adams to name a few.
+Shani Diluka has the great honor to be the subject of a documentary portrait by the award winning film director Mark Kidel.
+He has made major films on Alfred Brendel, Leon Fleisher, Ravi Shankar, Peter Sellars and John Adams to name a few.

 Mark Kidel is a leading documentary film-maker, writer and critic specializing in music and the arts.
 He works mainly in the UK, France and Germany.

 Some key films include “So You Wanna Be a Rock’n’roll Star”, “Rod the Mod Has Come of Age” (about Rod Stewart), “Kind of Blue”, an essay on melancholia, made with the American writer James Hillman, “New York: The Secret African City”, with the Africanist Robert Farris Thompson, “Something Rich and Strange: The Life and Music of Iannis Xenakis”, “Balthus the Painter”, “Boy Next Door” (about Boy George), “Naked and Famous” (about the black musician Tricky), “Free Will and Testament: The Robert Wyatt Story”, “Alfred Brendel: Man and Mask”, “Lessons of a Master: Leon Fleisher”, “Under African Skies: Rai”, “Ravi Shankar: Between Two Worlds”, “Les hôpitaux meurent aussi” (“A Hospital Remembers”), “Hungary 1956: Our Revolution”, ”Soweto Strings” and “Set the Piano Stool on Fire” (a two-year chronicle of the relationship between piano giant Alfred Brendel and his young pupil Kit Armstrong).